This code point first appeared in version 1.1 of the Unicode® Standard and belongs to the "Latin-1 Supplement" block which goes from 0x80 to 0xFF.

 Glyphs and symbols in your browser

-The following unicode chart presents different versions of the glyph corresponding to the code point that are available on your computer.
+The following unicode chart presents different versions of the glyph corresponding to the unicode characters u+008B that are available on your computer.

 In order to type this character easily, you may want to download and install a unicode Latin-1 Supplement keyboard.